-Maddie Boucher is a sophomore from Mackinaw, Illinois.
+Maddie Boucher is from Mackinaw, Illinois.
 She currently was accepted into the Diagnostic Medical Ultrasound program.
 After graduation, she plans to begin a career working in the ultrasound department of a major hospital near her home town.

 “I would tell any incoming freshman to focus on you!”
 Maddie says.
 “College is a big transition and can be chaotic sometimes, so take the time to take care of yourself.
 Also, stay on top of your work, and don’t be afraid to get involved!”

 In addition to serving on the School of Health Profession’s student ambassador team, Maddie is a member of the School of Health Professions professional coed Fraternity, Sigma Eta Rho; STRIPES; and the Student Society of Diagnostic Medical Ultrasound (SSDMU).

 The Diagnostic Medical Ultrasound Program is what brought me to the University of Missouri.
 The program is known for its high standards and production of highly qualified and prepared sonographers.
 In addition, Mizzou felt like home to me the minute I stepped on campus.

 What made you want to pursue a career in healthcare?